YubicoLabs/java-webauthn-passwordless-workshop/2_Credential_Repository/README.md

 <details>
 <summary><strong>Step-by-step instructions to get the resources</strong></summary><p>

-1. Change directory to  `PasswordlessWorkshop`
+1. Verify you are in the  `PasswordlessWorkshop/initial` directory
-2. Open getLibs.sh or getLibs.ps in your editor take a look at what it does
+2. Open `getLibs.sh` or `getLibs.ps1` in your editor take a look at what it does
     1. First it clones the java-webauthn-server repo
     2. Next the webauthn-server-demo data and yubico packages are copied to the project
     3. Then the AuthenticatedAction, Config, InMemoryRegistrationStorage, and RegistrationStorage, preview metadata, lib, and js content are copied to the project